Skip to Content Skip to Footer

 • Growing your bottom line

-You will sign up your chapter team to compete against a host of other AMA collegiate chapters.
+Chapters can sign up one (1) chapter team to compete against a host of other AMA collegiate chapters.

-Up to 50 schools can compete in this competition.
+Up to 60 schools can compete in this competition (first come, first serve).

 • Only current AMA student members with an active membership and affiliated with an undergraduate AMA collegiate chapter may sign up and compete in the simulation.
 All chapters must have a Faculty Advisor.

-• Students part of the chapter team must be attending the AMA International Collegiate Conference.
-Slots will be contingent on conference registration.
+• Students part of the chapter team must register and attend the AMA International Collegiate Conference and slots will be contingent on conference registration.

 • The chapter team must have the necessary technology to participate – each student team member must have their own laptop (and power cord) to experience the competition.
 It is the responsibility of the participating chapters to ensure their team has the necessary technology to compete.